fundukk/job-application-tracker/README.md

 Your script uses a “robot account” (the service account) to edit your spreadsheet.
 To give it permission, you must share your sheet with its email address.

-Open your Google Sheet
+-Open your Google Sheet

-Click the Share button (top-right)
+-Click the Share button (top-right)

-Find the email of your service account — it looks like:
+-Find the email of your service account — it looks like:

 job-tracker-bot@yourproject.iam.gserviceaccount.com
 (You can find this email in Google Cloud Console → IAM → Service Accounts.)

-Paste that email into the Share window
+-Paste that email into the Share window

-Give it Editor access
+-Give it Editor access

 Click Send

-Your script can now safely write into the sheet.
+### Your script can now safely write into the sheet.

 ### 9. Run the Script
 Once everything is set up, you can start using your tracker.

-Open your terminal
+-Open your terminal

-Make sure you’re inside the project folder
+-Make sure you’re inside the project folder

 Run:

-Copy code
 python3 job_tracker.py

-The script will ask you for a job posting URL
+-The script will ask you for a job posting URL
 Paste the link (e.g., from LinkedIn) and press Enter

-Each time you run the script and provide a URL, a new entry will be added automatically to your Google Sheet — including company name, role, salary, location, and more.
+## Each time you run the script and provide a URL, a new entry will be added automatically to your Google Sheet — including company name, role, salary, location, and more.

 ### 🔑 Finding Your Spreadsheet ID
 Your Google Sheet URL looks like this:

 https://docs.google.com/spreadsheets/d/SPREADSHEET_ID/edit#gid=0

-Copy the part labeled SPREADSHEET_ID and paste it into the script where indicated.
+-Copy the part labeled SPREADSHEET_ID and paste it into the script where indicated.

 ### 📊 Example Output
 Here is how the tracker looks after running the script: